LajosPolya/PopularVote/database/README.md

 This project uses Flyway to perform database migrations.

 > [!IMPORTANT]
-> Docker must be installed to run the migrations
+> Docker must be installed and running to execute the migration

 ### Migrate
 1. Run Docker